 As a kid, did you ever make a sand castle at the beach?
 You may have had a special sand castle bucket, and your dad may have shown you how to get the damp sand and compact it into the bucket and then flip the bucket over to make the castle.

-The dry tamp method is just like making a sand castle at the beach, the main difference is that you add cement to the damp sand, and optionally you use special compacting tools (usually air powered tampers) to compress the sand/cement mixture.
+The dry tamp method is just like making a sand castle at the beach.
+The main difference is that you add cement to the damp sand and you use special compacting tools (usually air powered tampers) to compress the sand/cement mixture into the mold.
+And just like making sand castles at the beach, once the concrete mix has been tamped into the mold, it can be flipped over, the cast stone part removed and the mold can be used again immediately… to make another sand castle (or cast stone part).

 What are the Pros and Cons of Dry Tamp Cast Stone?

-- Can cast several times a day in the same mold
+- Can cast into the same mold several times a day.

-- Less treatment afterwards to get that limestone look
+- No treatment is required afterwards to achieve the limestone look.

-- steam curing can be costly to set up
+- Steam curing or water misting can be costly to set up.

-- No surface treatments such as mold applied texture or colors
+- No surface treatments such as mold applied textures or colors, can be achieved other than traditional limestone texture.

 Please view the video of vibrant dry tamping cast stone from our friends at Advanced Architectural Stone.